melpa/melpa/README.md

 2. Add your new file under the directory specified by `package-build-recipes-dir` (default: `recipes/` directory where `package-build` was loaded).
-3. Confirm your package build properly by running
+3. Confirm your package built properly by running

         make recipes/<NAME>